silexphp/Silex/doc/intro.rst

     $app->run();

-All that is needed to get access to the Framework is to include ``silex.phar``.
-This phar (PHP Archive) file will take care of the rest.
+All that is needed to get access to the Framework is to include the autoloader.

 Next we define a route to ``/hello/{name}`` that matches for ``GET`` requests.
 When the route matches, the function is executed and the return